- The internship supervisor must be a professional from whom the student will learn.

 - You must keep a log of the dates, times, and activities of the work you do.
 These logs are due periodically, as stipulated in the canvas course, and must be signed by your internship supervisor.

-- At the end of the semester provide your supervisor with the Performance Review Form that you will access in Canvas and ensure that Dr. Harris receives the completed form.
+- At the end of the semester provide your supervisor with the Performance Review Form that you will access in Canvas and ensure that Dr. Charlton receives the completed form.

 - Write the essay based on the requirements outlined in the assignment in Canvas.